mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Patch Clamp Data.md

 brainArea = 'Hippocampus CA1';
 ```

 The names of most of these parameters are self-explanatory.
 Next we define animal metadata.
 The reason to have this type of data separate is that multiple slices can be obtained from the same animal and used in separate recording sessions.
-The animal metadata is defined in the code snippet below:
+The animal metadata are defined in the code snippet below:
 ```matlab
 animalID = '180126';
 ageInDays = 34;